juwkim/libds/README.md

 make fclean
 ```

-- To delete all build files, "data_structure.a" and rebuild:
+- To delete all build files, "magic.a" and rebuild:

 ```
 make re